 Smashing Magazine never publishes anything bad, it seems, and this 2008 collection (written by Jacob Gube) is still a great resource.
 Don’t miss it!

-This is a much more recent collection, compiled by Gisele Muller for Web Design Ledger.
+This a much more recent collection, compiled by Gisele Muller for Web Design Ledger.
 Good variety of creative portfolio designs!

 Spyre Studios chimed in with their own high-quality collection of portfolio designs as well.
 Lots of beautiful illustration based designs in this collection.

 And one more excellent 50-piece portfolio showcase, this one on Specky Boy.
 This one is incredibly diverse – lots of fun designs to browse through.